ShadyEgypt/arp_assignment/README.md

 - The Publisher sends data related to obstacles and target generators.

 ### Subscriber
-- The Subscriber receives data from the Publisher, specifically the **BlackBoard** which is a shared resource.
+- The Subscriber receives data from the Publisher.

 Both Publisher and Subscriber communicate over a Topic, which defines the type of data being exchanged (e.g., the position of obstacles and targets).